propsandtransforms/splunk/Splunk-SysAdmin.md

 #### Last Chance Index

 - Gives ability to define a last chance index for events destined for non- existent indexes
 - If this setting is not defined or is empty, it will drop such events
 - Defaults to empty

-lastChanceIndex = <index name>
+> lastChanceIndex = \<index name\>

-#### The Fishbucket – Re-indexing Data
+#### The Fishbucket - Re-indexing Data

 - The fishbucket index stores the checkpoint information for monitor inputs
 - To reset the individual input checkpoint, use the btprobe command:

->splunk cmd btprobe –d SPLUNK_HOME/var/lib/splunk/fishbucket/splunk_private_db --file <source> --reset
+>splunk cmd btprobe –d SPLUNK\_HOME/var/lib/splunk/fishbucket/splunk\_private\_db --file \<source\> --reset

 #### Restoring a Frozen Bucket

-- To thaw a frozen bucket:
+To thaw a frozen bucket:

-- Copy the bucket directory from the frozen directory to the index's thaweddb directory
+1. Copy the bucket directory from the frozen directory to the index's thaweddb directory

-- Run splunk rebuild <path to thawed bucket directory>
-  (Does not count against license)
+2. Run splunk rebuild \<path to thawed bucket directory\> (Does not count against license)

-- Restart Splunk
+3. Restart Splunk

 - Events in thaweddb are searchable along with other events
 - They will not be frozen, nor do they count against the index max size
 - Delete the thawed bucket directory when no longer needed and restart Splunk

 ### 5.0 SPLUNK USER MANAGEMENT